rcifw/rcifw.github.io/docs/index.md

 See current list [here](publications.md)

 # Calendar of Events
-**September 7, 2023** -- Stay tuned for more details on our mixer in East Imaging!
+**September 7, 2023** -- Stay tuned for more details on our mixer in East Imaging from 2:30-3:30pm!

 **mid-October 2023** -- Stay tuned for more details on our all-RCIF open house!